datopian/playbook/ops/README.md

 **_2. Our onboarding call_**

 _An onboarding call has been scheduled.
-An invite has been sent to your Viderum calendar and email!
+An invite has been sent to your Datopian calendar and email!
 If that time does not work please let us know._

 _Also, talking of meetings, we have a weekly all hands, this should already be in your calendar._

 **_3. Start inducting yourself!_**

-_We have designed the onboarding process to be largely self-service so you can set yourself up!
-We are in the process of merging Datopian and Viderum so where you see Datopian please read Viderum._
+_We have designed the onboarding process to be largely self-service so you can set yourself up!_

 _Please start working your way through the Onboarding guide and induct yourself!_